 From Zhalantun, our bus took us southwest to Aershan Nature Forest Reserve, a huge (in excess of 100,000 hectares) forest reserve.
 This area is also being referred to as Aershan National Geopark.
 This Park is well known for its dramatic volcanic landscape, dense forests, mountaintop crater lakes, rivers and grassland.
-Infrastructure in the Park is well developed, with well prepared timber-decked boardwalks and paths making walking around the Park more pleasant and easy.
+Infrastructure in the Park is well provided, with well prepared timber-decked boardwalks and paths making walking around the Park more pleasant and easy.

 We were first taken to Dujuan Lake, a volcanic crater lake.
 The word Dujuan means Azalea, a well known flower in China.
 The lake is supposed to be surrounded by Azalea flowers during Spring.
 Unfortunately, there was no sign of Azalea when we were there.

-Solidified volcanic lava are aplenty in Dujuan Lake.
+Solidified volcanic lava are aplenty in Dujuan Lake. |

 The Park is reported to have over 90 species of animals.
 As we walked along the boardwalk, we saw a few rather friendly little squirrels.